yellowstonegames/SquidLib/README.md

 ###Ease Of Use
 -   Standard GUI notation of (x,y) locations within the grid
 -   Uses Swing components or the scene2d.ui classes from libGDX
-  -   LibGDX is an optional dependency; if you don't use it, you don't need to include it (unless building SquidLib yourself)
+  -   Only one of either Swing or LibGDX is required to use to display a grid; using libGDX should work on desktop and Android, as well as probably iOS via RoboVM (untested).
 -   Any Font can be used
   -   This means TTF or OTF fonts in Swing
-  -   For libGDX, it means bitmap fonts created by the libGDX tool Hiero, which uses TTF or OTF fonts as input
+  -   For libGDX, it means bitmap fonts created in the AngelCode format, which can be generated from libGDX's Hiero tool using TTF or OTF fonts as input
 -   Images may be used alongside characters in same panel
-  -  (libGDX does not currently support mixing images with characters, but will in a future version)
   -  Characters can be used as a drop-in fallback mechanism!
 -   Specify Grid and Font size multiple ways
   -   Set number of cells in the grid and Font to be used